Mary Sherman Morgan

-Mary Sherman Morgan (November 4, 1921 – August 4, 2004) was a U.S. rocket fuel scientist credited with the invention of the liquid fuel Hydyne in 1957, which powered the Jupiter-C rocket that boosted the United States' first satellite, Explorer 1.
+Mary Sherman Morgan (November 4, 1921 – August 4, 2004) was an American rocket fuel scientist credited with the invention of the liquid fuel Hydyne in 1957, which powered the Jupiter-C rocket that boosted the United States' first satellite, Explorer 1.

 Early life and education

 The second youngest of six siblings, Mary Sherman was born to Michael and Dorothy Sherman on their farm in Ray, North Dakota.
-She grew up in a family of bullying siblings and indifferent parents who kept her out of school to work on the farm.
+She grew up in an impoverished farming household with bullying siblings and indifferent parents who kept her out of school to work on the farm.
 Social services stepped in and threatened to arrest Mary's father unless he allowed her to attend school.
 The social worker then provided her with riding lessons and a horse to attend her one-roomed school house.
+She hadn't attended any form of schooling until 9 years of age.
 In 1939, she graduated as her high school's valedictorian.
-She then enrolled at DeSales College in Toledo, Ohio as a chemistry major.
+From these accolades, she was awarded a scholarship for college.
+She then enrolled at DeSales College in Toledo, Ohio, as a chemistry major.